algerbrex/algerbrex.github.io/_posts/2021-12-13-evaluation-progress.md

 ## Evaluation Progress

 In the previous blog post I mentioned how I had been tinkering with the evaluation to try to keep Blunder agressive while also making the evaluation more sound.
-One idea I decided to try to implement this was using a table to initalize the safety counter for each king.If that doesn't make much sense, let me explain a little.
+One idea I decided to try to implement was a table to initalize the safety counter for each king.
+If that doesn't make much sense, let me explain a little.

 The way Blunder does king safety currently is an approach used in many, many engines.
 But before I explain the approach, it's important to think about how king safety ought to be scored in the first place.

 Unlike other evaluations features, king safety is a bit weird and fickle.
-For example, if all you have is a lone queen hovering around your opponets queen, you really don't have much of an attack, and may in fact be opening yourself up to an attack.
+For example, if all you have is a lone queen hovering around your opponets king, you really don't have much of an attack, and may in fact be opening yourself up to an attack.
 However, if you slowly build up pressure around your opponets king by bringing your queen and supporting it with your other pieces, things become much more dangerous for your opponet, and he better make sure he's able to adequately defend his king.